docker/extensions-sdk/docs/dev/api/docker.md

 );
 ```

-Use the [Exec API reference](reference/interfaces/Exec.md) for details about these methods
+See the [Exec API reference](reference/interfaces/Exec.md) for details about these methods.

 ### Deprecated execution of Docker commands

 !!! warning "Method deprecated"

     This method is deprecated and will be removed in a future version.
-Please use the one specified just below.
+Use the one specified just below.

 ```typescript
 const output = await window.ddClient.execDockerCmd(